wearehanno/action-semantic-release/README.md

 - If there is at least 1 new commit with a `feat:`, `fix:` or `perf:` prefix, a new release will be triggered.
 - If other commit types (e.g. `style:`, `docs:` and `refactor:`) are present, these will be included in the release, but will _not_ trigger a release by themselves.

+We automatically determine the next [semantic version](https://semver.org) number, generate a changelog (which is included as a markdown file) and publish the release.

 ## Usage

 To make use of the action on a Hanno project, you'll want to make the following changes to your source project:

 ### Adjust your `package.json` configuration

-Optional: If you want to produce a package (to GitHub Packages) as part of the release, you may also wish to customise which [files](https://docs.npmjs.com/cli/v6/configuring-npm/package-json#files) to include in the package:
+Optional: If you want to release a Package as part of the release, you will wish to customise which [files](https://docs.npmjs.com/cli/v6/configuring-npm/package-json#files) to include in the package:

 ```
 {